 Here is a template:

 - Introduction – Give a 10,000 ft overview of yourself, use the words that will resonate with the requirements for this job.

-I have a BS from the University of Kentucky, I have 3 years of experience in the development sector as a field worker performing xyz at Care International, followed by 2 years as a program director and supervisor at We Rise Together managing grants and budgets.
+I have a BS from the University of Kentucky.
+I have three years of experience in the development sector as a field worker performing XYZ at Care International, followed by two years as a program director and supervisor at We Rise Together, managing grants and budgets.

-Throughout my career, I have gains broad experience including
+Throughout my career, I have gained broad experience, including

-- Understanding different phases of a Project – As a program director, I had the opportunity to get a deeper understanding of all the different phases, the stakeholders and the complexities that can arise.
-I successfully delivered a project of $5M involving x and managed 5 field workers.
+- Understanding different phases of a Project – As a program director, I had the opportunity to understand better all the different stages, the stakeholders, and the complexities that can arise.
+I successfully delivered a project of $5M involving x and managed five field workers.

 - …<add any relevant awards/recognition>

 I am very passionate about the development sector as it makes a difference in the life of the less fortunate.
-I believe this position of program coordinator at your organization would be a great fit for me as I will be able to utilize my prior experience and also will get an opportunity to stretch and grow.
+I believe this program coordinator position at your organization would be an excellent fit for me as I can utilize my prior experience and get an opportunity to stretch and grow.

-For each position make sure to tailor it.
-As a preparation, write down, refine and practice until you can say it naturally.
-When you practice you may record it on your phone and then listen and refine.
+For each position, make sure to tailor it.
+As a preparation, write down, refine, and practice until you can say it naturally.
+When you practice, you may record it on your phone and then listen and refine it.
 You may also have a friend listen and give you feedback.
-Lengthwise it shouldn’t take more than two minutes with normal pauses.
+Lengthwise, it shouldn’t take more than two minutes with regular pauses.

-An interview is a time when you and the interviewer are having a conversation.
-When you prepare authentically you are doing a service to both to you and to the interviewer.
-And if it don’t work out in the end, that’s ok.
-Eat some chocolate, do some self-care, recover and then move on.
+An interview is when you and the interviewer are having a conversation.
+So when you prepare authentically, you are doing a service to both you and the interviewer.
+And if it doesn’t work out in the end, that’s ok.
+So eat some chocolate, self-care, recover, and then move on.
 Good Luck!